wkumari/draft-harkins-owe/README.md

    that will cause the client and/or AP to reset the 802.11 state machine and cause them to go through the 4-way Handshake again thereby allowing the passive attacker to determine the traffic keys.

-   Basically, this shared and public PSK mode of access is as bad as an open and unencrypted network.
-[TODO: Explain trade offs; shared PSK means the attacker has to be active and could provide a false sense of security.]
-With OWE, the client and AP, would perform a Diffie- Hellman key exchange during the access procedure and use the resulting pairwise secret with the 4-way Handshake, instead of using a shared and public PSK in the 4-way Handshake.
+   Basically, this shared and public PSK mode of access is as bad as an open and unencrypted network; some would say worse, as it provides users with a false sense of security.

+   With OWE, the client and AP, would perform a Diffie-Hellman key exchange during the access procedure and use the resulting pairwise secret with the 4-way Handshake, instead of using a shared and public PSK in the 4-way Handshake.

    OWE requires no special configuration or user interaction but provides a higher level of security than a common, shared, and public